lmenou/qfunleashed.nvim/README.md

 -  Some "greppers"

 ## Installation
-With your favourite plugin manager, you can take a look at [packer.nvim](https://github.com/wbthomason/packer.nvim) or [vim plug](https://github.com/junegunn/vim-plug) or even use the native solution for plugins in Neovim (See `:help packages`).
+With your favourite plugin manager, you can have a look at [packer.nvim](https://github.com/wbthomason/packer.nvim) or [vim plug](https://github.com/junegunn/vim-plug) or even use the native solution for plugins in Neovim (See `:help packages`).
 If the last solution is chosen,